 In Bumblebees Class, we appreciate that children have already started their lifelong learning journey and we look for and further promote these characteristics or learning.
 Children learn how to develop as successful learners.
 We have four puppets who help us to demonstrate four key learning powers:

 Curious Coco the monkey who is resourceful.
 He is good at finding things and asking questions.

 Dogger the dog who is resilient.
 He never gives up.

 Collaborative Clive the fireman who is reciprocal.
 He works with his friends to get the job done.

 Thoughtful Thelma the badger who is reflective.
 She thinks about her learning.

 Reading books, library books, letters and sounds and words to learn all go home for weekly learning.
-We also send home our green home/school sharing books in which we invite parents/carers to contribute and we update our class blog regularly so that we can share special moments from our learning.
+We also send home our home/school sharing books in which we invite parents/carers to contribute and we update our class blog regularly so that we can share special moments from our learning.
 Every child has a Learning Journey and these are shared with families in our Family Sessions.

-We welcome you warmly to our class.
+We warmly welcome you to visit our class.